d3lio/mrend/PLUGINS.md

 The `external` phase registers an external showdown plugin.
 Read the external plugins section for more information.

 The `resource` phase does nothing other that registering resources.
-Any plugin can do that but for example you want to have some frontend scripts and do nothing else in the plugin.
-This phase will be perfect for that since it will register the frontend scripts and pass to the next plugin.
+If your plugin is using some frontend scripts or styles you need to add it to this phase.

 The `extend` phase extends slides directly.
 You can add whole slides as markdown in this phase.
 The slides array is passed to the `extend` function as first argument and the function is expected